 Section 56a.
 Any person who has infringed a patent or aided and abetted thereto may be prohibited by judgment from repeating the action.
-Any person who has made significant preparations with a view to carrying out an action that would constitute an infringement, or who has in some other manner acted in a way that gives particular grounds for fearing that the person in question will commit an infringement, may be prohibited by judgment from carrying out the action
+Any person who has made significant preparations with a view to carrying out an action that would constitute an infringement, or who has in some other manner acted in a way that gives particular grounds for fearing that the person in question will commit an infringement, may be prohibited by judgment from carrying out the action.

 Section 57.
-Anyone who intentionally infringes the exclusive right conferred by a patent (patent infringement), or who is an accessory thereto, is liable to fines or imprisonment for a term up to one year.
+Anyone who infringes a patent is liable to fines or imprisonment for a term up to one year.

 If especially aggravating circumstances exist, the penalty shall be fines or imprisonment for a term of up to three years.
-When assessing whether especially aggravating circumstances exist, particular importance shall be attached to the loss inflicted on the patent holder, including any damage to the patent holder's commercial reputation, the gain obtained by the infringer, and the extent of the infringement in other respects.
+When assessing whether especially aggravating circumstances exist, particular importance shall be attached to the damage inflicted on the patent holder, including any damage to the patent holder's commercial reputation, the gain obtained by the infringer, and the extent of the infringement in other respects.